T1LT/PlanetaryDevastation/README.md

 ## Technologies Used
 * For the core game logic - DOM Manipulation using Vanilla JavaScript
 * For the rendering - HTML, CSS and the Canvas API
-* For collisions, gravity and orbits - applied physics and mathematics
+* For collisions - applied physics and mathematics

 ## Implementation Timeline
-* Friday (W9D5) - Research on the physics aspect of the project
+* Friday (W9D5) - Research on the physics aspect of the project and begin implementation
-* Weekend - Implementing the smaller components (black hole, asteroid, planet classes)
+* Weekend - Implementing the smaller components and incorporating sprites
 * Monday (W10D1) - Implementing core game logic with Canvas API
 * Tuesday (W10D2) - Implementing core game logic with Canvas API / CSS
 * Wednesday (W10D3) - Finish up CSS